The Cultural Build

-This principle recognizes the needs of particular communities to adopt rules associated with the management of a Commons to fit their particular circumstances.
-Within decentralized communities and digital architectures we are able to expand the definition of ‘local’ from ‘shared geography’ to a ‘shared purpose’.
-In this sense, we are taking advantage of the Hatch Process which allows the TEC community to customize the parameters of the Commons so that they are aligned with our shared purpose.
+This principle recognizes the needs of particular communities to adopt rules associated with the management of a commons to fit their particular circumstances.
+Within decentralized communities and digital architectures we are able to expand the definition of "local" from "shared geography" to a "shared purpose".
+In this sense, we are taking advantage of the Hatch Process which allowed the TEC community to customize the parameters of the commons so that they would be aligned with our shared purpose.

-Assisting in the maintenance of our rule making process will be the use of modular approaches to decision-making that allow the community to implement the right governance solution for each type of decision.
+Assisting in the maintenance of our rule-making process are modular approaches to governance that allow the community to implement the most appropriate decision-making method for each type of decision.
 Tokenized governance allows us to move beyond the limited yes/no time-boxed voting methods and introduce new methods of digital voting that express the intensity of member preferences around operational rules and procedures over time.

 This principle recognizes the need for a system of monitoring that is capable of auditing community conditions and behaviors.
 This principle acknowledges that the sustainability of our operational rules determined through collective agreements are dependent upon the long-term compliance to those rules.

 However, even in repeated settings where reputation is important and where individuals share the norm of keeping agreements -- reputation and shared norms are insufficient by themselves to produce stable cooperative behavior over long periods of time.

 Ostrom observed that in all long enduring commons settings, the use of monitoring activities were of critical importance to sustainability.
 These monitoring activities should be low cost and performed by members of the community in transparent ways.